Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Results

 \subsubsection{Bi-Manual Manipulator}

 Finally, we consider the bi-manual manipulation task shown in Fig.~\ref{fig:cover:dual_jaco}.
 This consists of two Kinova Jaco arms and a 550~g uniform density cube with 15~cm sides.
 The system has 20 DoFs: 14 actuated joints in the arms plus the box's floating base.
-As discussed in Remark~\ref{remark:collision_geometries}, finite differences impose smoothness and accuracy requirements on the geometry queries, so we model the box with 9 inscribed spheres: one in the center and one at each corner.
+As discussed in Remark~\ref{remark:collision_geometries}, finite differences impose smoothness and accuracy requirements on the geometry queries, so we model the box with 9 inscribed spheres, as shown in Fig.~\ref{fig:inscribed_spheres}.

 The target trajectory $\bar{\x}$ moves the box to a desired pose while keeping the arms stationary in their initial configuration.
 We consider three tasks, each defined by a different target pose: moving the box along the table, lifting the box up, and balancing the box on its edge.